 Applications for Direct Grants are accepted year round.

-Applications for Competitive Grants are now being accepted for Fiscal Year 2014/15.
+The application period for Competitive Grants is closed for Fiscal Year 2014/15.

 If you have any further questions, please contact the County of San Diego Vector Control Program at (858) 694-2888 or email: firstname.lastname@example.org.